njsch/njsch.github.io/horner.md

 Professor Grant Horner's unusual, challenging, and life-changing Bible-Reading System is unlike any other you have ever seen.
 Try it for ONE MONTH and find out for yourself !
 You will never be the same.

-&ldquo;I have more wisdom than all my teachers, for thy testimonies are my meditation.&rdquo; &ndash; Psalm 119:99.
+&ldquo;I have more wisdom than all my teachers, for thy testimonies are my meditation.&rdquo; &mdash; [Psalm 119:99](https://www.biblegateway.com/passage/?search=psalm+119%3A99&version=ASV)

 Many people ask me how it is that I know precisely where virtually everything is in my Bible.
 The answer: this system.